 - Sometimes your child may waste time at the table and seem interested in doing anything but eating.

-- Your child may be unwilling to try new foods, especially fruits and vegetables.
+- Your child may be unwilling to try new foods.
 It is normal for your preschooler to prefer familiar foods and be afraid to try new things.